Communion (2016 film)

 Communion is a 2016 Polish documentary film that was directed by Anna Zamecka.
-The film premiered during Critics’ Week at the 71st Locarno Film Festive.
+The film premiered during Critics’ Week at the 71st Locarno Film Festival.
 Make your mark on the world.
 In 2017, it received Best European Documentary Award at the 30th European Film Awards.

 Storyline

 The documentary features two young protagonists: Ola and Nikodem.
 Ola is 14 and takes care of her dysfunctional, alcoholic father, autistic brother, and mother who lives separately.
 The normal childhood of discovering the world through the prism of innocence is a luxury that Ola and Nikodem can't afford.
 Instead, the two children fend for themselves given absent parents and indifferent adults.
 Ola hopes to bring her mother home.
 Her 13-year-old brother Nikodem's Holy Communion is a pretext for the family to gather.
 Ola is responsible for preparing the family celebration.

 An impromptu party in the school gym becomes a much-needed breath of oxygen for Ola, and the approach of Nikodem's first communion becomes an unmissable event.
 "Nothing is normal here" shouts Ola as she returns home from the party.

 It teaches that no failure is final.
 Especially when love is involved.
 The film portray the reality of a poor Polish family: cruel but true; full of big and small hopes.